mbhulin/OrientTutorialSimple/database_schema.md

 create property Student.StudentNr integer;
 alter property Student.StudentNr mandatory true;
 alter property Student.StudentNr min 1000;
-create sequence matrSeq starts with 1000;
+create sequence StudNrSeq starts with 1000;
 ```

 * The student's name is embedded and must not be empty.
 * For gender only the values "male" and "female" are allowed.
 This is guaranteed by a regular expression constraint.
-* The matriculaton number is a mandatory fileld for Student.
+* The student number is a mandatory field for Student.
 The numbers must have at least four digits.
-* Of course matriculation numbers must be unique.
+* Of course student numbers must be unique.
 This is guaranteed by a **unique index**.
 Indexes also speed up search operations.
 Find more information about [indexes in the OrientDB documentation](orientdocu).
-* Unique matriculation numbers can easily be created using **sequences**. matrSeq.next() creates a new number.
+* Unique student numbers can easily be created using **sequences**.
+StudNrSeq.next() creates a new number.
 Find more information about [sequences in the OrientDB documentation](orientdoku)

 In the same way create the properties for the Course class:
 ```